 You want some solid testing for a lot of the same reasons you want good automobile insurance: it is a simple, cost-effective step toward avoiding any number of basic, potentially expensive problems down the road.
 It’s about statistics and risk management.
 There are many benefits of having quality products and services:

 - Options to charge a higher price than competitors with lower-quality products

 - Reduction in overall business costs due to less wastage and rectifications

 It Goes Both Ways

-Not only is QA important in delivering high-quality products and/or services, it is also vital to a company internally.
-Having a well implemented QA program or team can be source of pride for a company and its employees.
-If the company publicizes having an impressive and competent QA program, this can reinforce their reputation as high-quality supplier with their customers and strengthens employee commitment.
+Not only is QA important in delivering high-quality products and/or services, but it is also vital to a company internally.
+Having a well-implemented QA process can be a source of pride for a company and its employees.
+If the company publicizes having an impressive and competent QA program, this can reinforce its reputation as a high-quality supplier to its customers and strengthens employee commitment.
 It can also increase employee morale, which in turn is reflected in their work.
-Employees enjoy satisfaction when they know their contribution has made the product or service a success and meeting or even exceeding customer expectations.

 A good QA team helps establish a strong company reputation and ensures that it is successful by providing excellent products, which in turn provides pride and satisfaction within the company itself.